ess-dmsc/graylog-logger/README.md

 ## Changes

+### Version 1.0.2
+* Fixed bug related to the order in which static objects are deallocated on some systems.
+Note to self: premature optimisations are the root of all evil.

 ### Version 1.0.1
 * Fixed serious bug which would cause the graylog interface to send the same message to the server repeatedly without stopping (thanks tijme!).
 * Added license file.